pooyanosk1382/sorts/README.md

 Insertion sort:

 Insertion sort works similar to the sorting of playing cards in hands.
 It is assumed that the first card is already sorted in the card game, and then we select an unsorted card.
 If the selected unsorted card is greater than the first card, it will be placed at the right side; otherwise, it will be placed at the left side.
 Similarly, all unsorted cards are taken and put in their exact place.

+Bubble sort:

+Bubble sort works on the repeatedly swapping of adjacent elements until they are not in the intended order.
+It is called bubble sort because the movement of array elements is just like the movement of air bubbles in the water.
+Bubbles in water rise up to the surface; similarly, the array elements in bubble sort move to the end in each iteration.